puntorigen/prompt-versions-manager/README.md

     "You are Llama 2, an AI assistant trained by Meta.
 Provide direct, factual responses and always maintain a helpful and respectful tone."
 )

+# Attempting to overwrite without permission will raise an error
+try:
+    p.version("gpt4").set(
+        "system.role",
+        "A different system role"  # This will raise ValueError ) except ValueError as e:
+    print(e)  # Prompt 'system.role' already exists in version 'gpt4'.
+Set overwrite=True to update it.

+# To update an existing prompt, explicitly set overwrite=True
+p.version("gpt4").set(
+    "system.role",
+    "You are GPT-4, an advanced AI model.
+You excel at complex reasoning and provide detailed, accurate responses.", overwrite=True  # Now it will update the existing prompt )

 # Now you can get model-specific responses using the same prompt key
 gpt4_response = p.version("gpt4").t("system.role")
 claude_response = p.version("claude").t("system.role")